"our" gals in turin

 At the end of the Birthright trip, two weeks ago today, I thanked people for getting me (a little) out of the thinky headspace I usually live in.
 Blast and tarnation!
 Back there again!

-another trip-participant's funny and smart travelogue (permanently under "David" at right).
+Check out another trip-participant's funny and smart travelogue (permanently under "David" at right).